davorchap/multi_host_mesh/README.md

 ```

 *   **Potential Pros:**
     *   **Avoids User Code Divergence:** A major advantage.
-Since user application logic runs only on the Controller, the risk of divergence between hosts due to non-deterministic user code (e.g., unordered map iteration impacting command generation) or bugs in rank-specific logic is eliminated.
+Since user application logic runs only on the Controller, the risk of divergence between hosts due to non-deterministic user code (e.g., unordered map iteration impacting command generation) is eliminated.
 This contrasts with the SPMD model's strict requirement for deterministic user code on all ranks.
     *   **Familiar User Model:** User code remains single-process, which might be simpler for developers accustomed to single-host programming paradigms.
     *   **Centralized Host State:** If complex host-side global state needs to be managed or calculated *during* workload generation, doing so in a single Controller process can be simpler than coordinating it across multiple SPMD processes.
 *   **Potential Cons:**